 Hibiscus rosa-sinensis 'Fiesta'Item #4115 USDA Hardiness Zone: 10 - 11

-This evergreen shrub displays large single blooms of bright orange petals with crinkled edges that quickly change to a blush red eye zone over a white background.
+This tropical evergreen shrub displays large single blooms of bright orange petals with crinkled edges that quickly change to a blush red eye zone over a white background.
 Use for screening or specimen.

 - CareCare InformationProvide well drained soil.
 Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Watering can be reduced after establishment.
 Feed with a general purpose fertilizer before new growth begins in spring.Pruning time: spring.Light Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.

 - History & LoreHistory:The genus Hibiscus contains over 200 species from around the world.
 It was named from the Latin for rose of China, pointing to its place of origin in southeast Asia where plants were found in the literature as early as 295 BC.
 All early descriptions indicate the first plants bore red flowers, with the other colors the result of breeding.
 It was introduced into Europe in 1731.Lore:French impressionist painter Paul Gauguin made the hibiscus famous by often depicting this flower in Tahitian scenes.